-DRINKING WATER QUALITY REPORT 2019
+DRINKING WATER QUALITY REPORT 2020

-2019 in Review
+2020 in Review

-In 2019Putnam Water pumped jus under 65 million gallons of water which average out to about 177,000 gallons per day.
+In 2020 Putnam Water pumped just under 68 million gallons of water which average out to about 186,000 gallons per day.
+We are currently serving around 950 water taps.
 Our reverse osmosis plant continues to operate efficiently providing our customers with quality and safe drinking water.
+This past year we performed our first change out of the membranes since they were installed in 2014.